usaid-cs/yesterday-i-learned/random.md

 1. [The best place to trade on Craigslist is in fact the bank rather than the police station.](http://www.reddit.com/r/apple/comments/57yge6/_/d8wno9u?context=1000) That allows you to request money to be withdrawn directly from the ATMs, avoiding fake cash as a payment.
 1. [A blunderbuss (something like a shotgun) in handgun form was called a dragon.](https://en.wikipedia.org/wiki/Blunderbuss)
 1. ["Don't you worry about blank.
 Let me worry about blank."](https://www.youtube.com/watch?v=BAeTf8px0mE) is the thing you should say *repeatedly* at work to make everyone like you.
 "Blank" verbatim.
-1. George Orwell wrote in The Road To Wigan Pier, *“When you are unemployed, which is to say when you are underfed, harassed, bored, and miserable, you don't want to eat dull wholesome food.
-You want something a little bit 'tasty'.”*
+1. George Orwell wrote in The Road To Wigan Pier, *"When you are unemployed, which is to say when you are underfed, harassed, bored, and miserable, you don't want to eat dull wholesome food.
+You want something a little bit 'tasty'."*
 1. "[The 4G specification requires a minimum speed so LTE was launched to avoid exactly this minimum.](https://news.ycombinator.com/item?id=12746312) It seems that the companies did it right by launching LTE instead of 4G as they could have lost their 4G status, while now they could drop as low as 3G speeds and still be called LTE (which is ironic on itself)."
 1. Children who did chores (have responsibility in general) [end up being more successful.](http://www.reddit.com/r/todayilearned/comments/58fgrg/_/)
 1. The "ring with the fist underneath your pelvis" thing teenages do is called the "ball gazer".